petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-the-objects-model-builder.md

 1. Enter a *Label* and *Field Name*.

-   **Label**: This value identifies the field in the Objects UI and can be localized after the field is created.
+   **Label**: Identifies the field in the Objects UI and can be localized after the field is created.

-   **Field Name**: This value determines the field's name in the back-end and uses camel case.
+   **Field Name**: Determines the field's name in the back-end and uses camel case.
 Once a field is published, this value cannot be changed.

 1. Select a field *Type*.
 See [Field Types Reference](./fields/adding-fields-to-objects.md#field-types-ui-reference) for more information about available field types and configuration options.

 1. Click *Save*.

-The field is immediately added to the definition.
+The field is added immediately to the definition.
 By default, object cards display five fields, but you can click *Show All Fields* to view others.
 Additionally, you can select a field in the object card to access its configuration options in the right side panel.

 ![Select a field to access its configuration options in the right side panel.](./using-the-objects-model-builder/images/06.png)